 12 Royal Baby Names

 Here are 12 names that we think are fit for your little prince or princess:

 Royal Baby Names #1: Alexandra

-The name Alexandra was rumoured to be a favourite of Kate’s during her first pregnancy.
+The name Alexandra was rumored to be a favorite of Kate’s during her first pregnancy.
 A Queen Alexandra ruled in the early 20th century and a number of other Royals enjoy this as a middle name.